 - Projects selected in five regions across the National Forest System

-- A second round of funding and call for proposals expected in Fall of 2020
+- A second round of funding and call for proposals to be announced.

 - Awarded projects listed below and in this press release.